Tiyo98/farewell-cue-collection/jellymechanics.md

 # Jelly Mechanics
 ![header](https://cdn.discordapp.com/attachments/752203178715644024/910956932754456596/20211117233942_1.jpg)
-This section will explain all relevant jelly mechanics for speedrunning Farewell, that where not needed when playing through the chapter casually.
+This section will explain all relevant jelly mechanics for speedrunning Farewell that were not needed when playing through the chapter casually.
 There are some pretty niche ones so I recommend reading them even if you think you know most of them.

 - [Basic Mechanics](#basic-mechanics)
 - [Jellyvator](#jellyvator)